 Federal Supplemental Educational Opportunity Grants (FSEOGs) are reserved for undergraduates with significant financial need.
 The annual award is set by individual colleges, but federal guidelines set a minimum of $100 and a maximum of $4,000 per academic year.
-Students must file their FAFSA®in order to apply.
+Students mustfile their FAFSA®in order to apply for an FSEOG.

 FAFSA® is now open for 2020, file in less than 5 minutes!

-Federal Supplemental Educational Opportunity Grants are awarded to undergraduate students and don’t need to be repaid.
-The amount awarded is determined by the extent of your financial need.
-Additional factors considered include the other aid you receive and what other financial aid is available through the particular college.
+Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to undergraduate students and don’t need to be repaid.
+The amount of FSEOG aid awarded is determined by the extent of the student’s financial need.
+Additional factors considered include the other financial aid you receive and what other financial aid is available through the particular college.